lslsheng/RepoCrawler/CORPUS_README.md

 ## Corpus Information

-This corpus contains all the .java files from GitHub repositories that were created between the dates 2008-05-01 and 2015-03-26, inclusive.
+This corpus contains GitHub repositories that were created between the dates 2008-05-01 and 2015-05-01, inclusive.
+They were retrieved between 2015-05-04 and 2015-05-06.

 There are some criteria limiting which corpuses are included:

 * repositories contain primarily Java code (according to GitHub search's definition of what constitutes a repository "written in Java")